-Discipleship School Turkey Trip Recap
+Discipleship School Mission Trip Recap

-- (turksih) to wander with purpose
+to wander with purpose

-This Turkish word served as the handrails for our time.
 Often we didn't have a certain direction or vision for where we should go, but we just wandered and explored and asked the Holy Spirit to initiate powerful conversations.
 Part of this strategy was to use our phones for directions as little as possible.
 We always sought out locals to find the nearest coffee shop, figure out where to grab a bite or locate the nearest bus stop.
 This continually opened doors for spiritual conversations and prayer.